LCA-ActivityBrowser/activity-browser/activity_browser/docs/wiki/Databases.md

 ## Duplicating a database
 You can duplicate a database by right-clicking on its entry withing the `Databases` section.
 This will prompt to enter a unique name for the database, after which the newly duplicated database will open.

+# Importing
+Importing databases is an important aspect of project management.
+However, there are a myriad of different file formats and standards around for LCA data.
+Activity Browser covers importing for the following formats:
+- Ecospold
+- .bw2data packages
+- Excels in the Brightway2 format

+## Database import wizard

+# Exporting

+## Database export wizard

+# Specific tooling

+# Database relinking